codice/thirdparty/ffmpeg/README.md

 ### Testing
 To test the binary run the following command

 ```
 ./ffmpeg -i <MPG_FILE> -vf thumbnail,scale=200:-1 -frames:v 1 -vsync vfr thumbnail_%d.png
 ```
+where `<MPG_FILE>` is a .mpg file of your choosing.

-Console output and a thumbnail means it worked.
+If successful, there should be console output and a thumbnail named "thumbnail_x.png" in the current directory.